 The discount is available on 1, 2, and 3-day park tickets, as well as Disneyland Passes (annual passes).
 So if you're planning more than one trip - or a longer stay - it's worth doing the maths on whether an annual pass might actually work out cheaper.

 The Priority Card is separate from the ticket discount, though you'll collect it at the same time when you arrive.
-The card gives you priority access (not immediate access) to most rides, outdoor shows, parades, character meet-and-greets, and queues at restaurants and shops.
+The card gives you priority access - not immediate access - to most rides, outdoor shows, parades, character meet-and-greets, and queues at restaurants and shops.
 Your card will be valid for 7 days.
 If you postpone or cancel your stay, you will need to make a new request.

 Don't miss out on the latest Walt Disney World package offers for Brits ↓

 🏰 View Walt Disney World Package OffersPriority access essentially means you skip the main queue and either use a dedicated entrance or are given a return time, depending on the attraction.
 Wait times will vary depending on how busy the park is, but they're generally considerably shorter than the standard queue.
-One thing worth knowing: if the Priority Card holder decides not to go on a particular attraction, everyone else in the group has to join the standard queue.
+One thing to know: if the Priority Card holder decides not to go on a particular attraction, everyone else in the group has to join the standard queue.
 The card is tied to the cardholder participating.

-Applying for the Priority Card in Advance
+Applying for the Disneyland Paris Priority Card in Advance

 You can apply for your Priority Card online up to 30 days before your visit via the Disneyland Paris website.
 You'll need to upload a passport-style photo and select which disability document you'll be presenting on the day.
 You'll then receive an email confirmation with a reference code to collect your card when you arrive.